 I am a Denplan patient, do I get the airflow stain removal for free?

-No, airflow stain removal is a purely cosmetic procedure and it is your personal choice to add it at the end of your free scale.
-However, we do offer a £5 discount to all our Denplan patients (for both Care and Essential plans), so instead of £25 you would pay £20 for it.
+We do offer a £5 discount to all our Denplan patients (for both Care and Essentials plan), so instead of £50 you would pay £45 for it.

 How does the airflow polish compare to traditional scale and polish?
 How is better?